mechatroner/RBQL/README.md

 Result set of the original query (`SELECT a3, int(a4) + 100, len(a2) WHERE a1 != 'SELL'`) is in the "result.tsv" file.
 Adding support of TOP/LIMIT keywords is trivial and to support "ORDER BY" we can introduce an intermediate array.

-#### Is this technology reliable?

-It should be: RBQL scripts have only 1000 - 2000 lines combined (depending on how you count them) and there are no external dependencies.
-There is no complex logic, even query parsing functions are very simple.
-If something goes wrong RBQL will show an error instead of producing incorrect output, also there are currently 5 different warning types.

 ### References